prometheus/docs/content/docs/operating/security.md

 `honor_labels` option removes this protection, as can certain relabelling setups.

-As of Prometheus 2.0, the `--web.enable-admin-api` flag by default disables the administrative HTTP API which includes functionality such as deleting time series.
-If enabled administrative and mutating functionality will be accessible under the `/api/*/admin/` paths.
-The `--web.enable-lifecycle` flag by default disallows HTTP reloads and shutdowns of Prometheus, and if enabled they will be accessible under the `/-/reload` and `/-/quit` paths.
+As of Prometheus 2.0, the `--web.enable-admin-api` flag controls access to the administrative HTTP API which includes functionality such as deleting time series.
+This is disabled by default.
+If enabled, administrative and mutating functionality will be accessible under the `/api/*/admin/` paths.
+The `--web.enable-lifecycle` flag controls HTTP reloads and shutdowns of Prometheus.
+This is also disabled by default.
+If enabled they will be accessible under the `/-/reload` and `/-/quit` paths.

 In Prometheus 1.x, `/-/reload` and using `DELETE` on `/api/v1/series` are